 Published on Friday, The American Recovery and Reinvestment Act of 2009 provides grants to service providers to build out broadband infrastructure in unserved and underserved areas.
 Grant requirements include mandated speeds of:

-* Advanced Broadband Services: 45 Mbps downstream, 15 Mbps upstream
+- Advanced Broadband Services: 45 MB/s downstream, 15 MB/s upstream

-* Basic Broadband Services: 5 Mbps downstream, 1 Mbps upstream
+- Basic Broadband Services: 5 MB/s downstream, 1 MB/s upstream

 History shows that connectivity not only links us in ways that are obvious at the outset, but drives innovation that is beneficial and unforeseen.